kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 `s-maxage` is similar to `max-age` but it applies to proxies (CDN) instead of clients.
 Web proxy caches work on the same principle, but a much larger scale.
 Use `public` and `s-maxage` for general resources, which generate shared cache for every user, and only the first user needs to wait on response.

+Continue to read this article [Caching Header Best Practices](https://simonhearne.com/2022/caching-header-best-practices/) for more details.

 ### Freshness and Cache validation
 Before the expiration time, the resource is fresh; after the expiration time, the resource is stale.
 Stale responses are not immediately discarded.
 HTTP has a mechanism to transform a stale response into a fresh one by asking the origin server.
 This is called validation.
 Validation is done by using a conditional request that includes an `If-Modified-Since` or `If-None-Match` request header.
 The server will respond with `304 Not Modified` if the content has not changed. **Since this response only indicates "no change", there is no response body — there's just a status code — so the transfer size is extremely small.** The response can also include headers that update the expiration time of the cached resource.